What is it that you need to look for in an SDI cable? Should you go for an HDMI connector or an SDI one?

 - 6G-SDI with a bit rate of 6Gbit/s introduced in 2015.
 It can transmit a video format of 4K 30F/s.

 - 12G-SDI with a bit rate of 12Gbit/s introduced in 2015.
 It can transfer a video format of 4K 60F/s.

-- 24G-SDI is already in development, which will have a bit rate of 24Gbit/s.
+- 24G-SDI is already in development, with a bit rate of 24Gbit/s.

 Video Payload and Blanking

 Now time for some technical stuff.
 Do you know how data goes through?